 The Task Force’s charge was to enhance faculty inclusivity and diversity in the Freeman School by suggesting changes to extant policies, practices and processes and proposing new policies, practices and processes that support these goals.
 Through these measures, the school strives to increase Freeman’s attractiveness to all faculty but especially those from historically underrepresented groups.
 The Task Force included both undergraduate and graduate students, faculty members and administrators.
 Read the June 2021 Task Force Report.

 Graduate Student Inclusivity & Diversity Task Force

 The Task Force’s charge was to enhance student inclusivity and diversity within the Freeman School’s graduate student population.
 Composed of faculty members, staff and current students, the Task Force developed recommendations with special emphasis on graduate admission policies, practices and processes with promise for enhancing Freeman’s attractiveness to historically underrepresented student populations.
 Read the June 2021 Task Force Report.

 Art Inclusivity Task Force

 Because art is a powerful and visible symbol of an organization’s values, the Freeman School’s Art Inclusivity Task Force was charged with reviewing the art currently on display in the school’s two facilities, the Goldring/Woldenberg Business Complex and Stewart Center CBD and developing recommendations regarding processes to ensure that artworks displayed in the buildings represent the diverse and inclusive community we are and aspire to be.
 Task Force members included current students, alumni, faculty and staff.
-Read the February 2021 Interim Report and the June 2021 Final Report.
+Read the June 2021 Final Report.